 - Prepare filling.
 Use an electric mixer to cream together the cream cheese and sugar until smooth.
 Then mix in the egg and vanilla.
 Spoon the mixture into a ziplock bag and cut off the tip (this makes it easier to assemble in the pan).

 - Assemble.
-Pour half of the pumpkin batter into a greased 9×5″ loaf pan.
+Spray the pan with cooking spray.
+Pour half of the pumpkin batter into the greased 9×5″ loaf pan.
 Then pipe the cream cheese filling evenly over top.
-Next pour the remaining pumpkin batter on top of the filling (no more than 3/4 of the way full).
+Next, pour the remaining pumpkin batter on top of the filling (no more than 3/4 of the way full).

 - Bake.
 Bake in the oven at 350°F for about 55 to 65 minutes, or until a toothpick comes out clean.
 Transfer to a cooling rack to let cool, then slice.

 This delicious and moist pumpkin cream cheese bread has all the flavor and combination of pumpkin and cream cheese magic!
 It is a popular fall quick bread that is easy to make when following these helpful tips!

 - Grease or line your pan.
 The last thing you want is for the bread to stick to the bottom of the pan, so make sure to grease it properly before adding the batter.
 You can also line your pan with parchment paper for easier removal.

 - Cream cheese.
 I recommend using a block of cream cheese instead of the cheese that’s in the tub.
 It has less moisture, which gives the filling a creamier consistency.